Jets vs Patriots Prediction — AI Finds CAN'T MISS NFL Lines & Props (Nov 13)

 New York vs New England Prop Picks (AI)

-Remi is pouring through mountains of data on each team.
+AI algorithm Remi is pouring through loads of stats on each player.
 In fact, anytime the Jets and Patriots play there’s always several intriguing angles to key in on.
 Not to mention games played at Gillette Stadium in Nov almost always follow normal, predictable betting trends.

 New York vs New England Prediction (AI)

-Remi, our AI sports wizard, has been pouring over mountains of data from every angle between the Jets and Patriots and using recursive machine learning and kick-ass AI to boil down the data to a single cover probability.
+Remi, our AI sports genius, has been pouring over mountains of data from every past game between the Jets and Patriots and using recursive machine learning and kick-ass AI to examine the data to a single cover probability.

-Oddly enough, we’ve seen the AI has been most fixated on the growing emphasis emotional bettors tend to put on New York’s strength factors between a Jets team going up against a possibly deflated Patriots team.
-We’ve found the true game analytics might reflect a slight lean against one Vegas line in particular.
+Remi has been most keyed in on the growing factor emotional bettors tend to put on New York’s strength factors between a Jets team going up against a possibly tired Patriots team.
+In reality, the true game analytics appear to reflect a strong lean against one Vegas line in particular.

 Unlock this in-depth AI prediction and all of our NFL AI picks for FREE now.